5. Adding fiber couplers: the final working circuit

 full_circuit_cm = full_circuit.CircuitModel()

-full_circuit_Smatrix = full_circuit_cm.get_smatrix(wavelengths=wavelengths)
+full_circuit_Smatrix = full_circuit_cm.get_smatrix(wavelengths=wavelengths, temperature=temperature)

 reflection = i3.signal_power(full_circuit_Smatrix["in:0", "wbg_r:0"])